-- 1) Elucidation of information flows through the neuronal networks by electrophysiological and anatomical methods. - 2) Understanding the mechanism how the brain controls voluntary movements and higher brain functions by electrophysiological recordings of neuronal activity from animals performing motor tasks, combined with local injection of neuronal blockers, optogenetics or chemogenetics. - 3) Elucidation of the pathophysiology of movement disorders by applying electrophysiological methods to animal models. - S. Chiken, A. Nambu, J Neurosci 33: 2268-2280 (2013) - S. Chiken et al., Cereb Cortex 25: 4885-4897 (2015) - H. Sano, H. Murata, A. Nambu, J Neurochemi 134: 371-381 (2015) - H. Iwamuro et al., Eur J Neurosci 46: 2684-2701 (2017) - M. Ozaki et al., Cereb Cortex 27: 5716-5726 (2017)
+- 1) Elucidation of information flows through the neuronal networks by electrophysiological and anatomical methods. - 2) Understanding the mechanism how the brain controls voluntary movements and higher brain functions by electrophysiological recordings of neuronal activity from animals performing motor tasks, combined with local injection of neuronal blockers, optogenetics or chemogenetics. - 3) Elucidation of the pathophysiology of movement disorders by applying electrophysiological methods to animal models of Parkinson's disease and dystonia.
+Development of new therapies by suppressing abnormal neuronal activity. - \ S. Chiken et al., Cereb Cortex 25: 4885-4897 (2015) - \ H. Sano, H. Murata, A. Nambu, J Neurochem 134: 371-381 (2015) - \ H. Iwamuro et al., Eur J Neurosci 46: 2684-2701 (2017) - \ M. Ozaki et al., Cereb Cortex 27: 5716-5726 (2017) - \ H. Sano, A. Nambu A, Neurochem Int 124: (2019)

 A sagittal section of the mouse brain showing selective expression of channelrhodopsin-2 (C128S) in striatal projection neurons as visualized by enhanced yellow fluorescent protein signals.
-Strong fluorescence was observed in the striatum (Str) as well as the its targets, such as the external (GPe) and internal (GPi) segments of the globus pallidus and the substantia nigra pars reticulata
+Strong fluorescence was observed in the striatum (Str) as well as the its targets, such as the external (GPe) and internal (GPi) segments of the globus pallidus and the substantia nigra pars reticulata (SNr).

-Cortical stimulation of the face. hand and foot areas in the motor cortices of monkeys induced responses in the subthalamic nucleus (STN) and the internal (GPi) and external (GPe) segments of the globus pallidus, and revealed somatotopic maps of these These structures. maps to stereotactic surgery for Parkinson's disease.
+Cortical stimulation of the face. hand and foot areas in the motor cortices of monkeys induced responses in the subthalamic nucleus (STN) and the internal (GPi) and external (GPe) segments of the globus pallidus, and somatotopic maps of these These contribute to stereotactic surgery, such as deep brain (DBS), stimulation Parkinson's disease.